 Vera’s Cottage is a bungalow on the school site which contains the second hand uniform shop, and a gym facility developed by the PDHPE faculty with the support of the P&C. The gym contains equipment such as weights, machines and bikes that can be used by students and staff.

 The school has six science laboratories and two extensive preparation rooms used to prepare equipment for experiments, as well as a chemical storeroom.
 The laboratories were upgraded and modernised in 2011.
 Each lab has an interactive whiteboard, extensive facilities for carrying out experiments and state of the art safety equipment.

 The school gym is a large indoor space used for indoor games such as basketball, indoor soccer and badminton.
 It is also used for scheduled curriculum classes in PDHPE.

 The school has an extensive technology infrastructure and the premises are connected by a wireless network throughout.
 All classrooms have interactive whiteboards with electronic projectors.
 Ten rooms are equipped with computers to enable sophisticated software programs to be incorporated into teaching and learning programs.

 The school has large grounds including four basketball courts, a soccer field, practice cricket nets, a volleyball court and a small field.
 The school has access to Hurstville aquatic and training centre for a number of sports and uses a number of facilities offered by Kogarah and Hurstville councils.

-The Industrial Arts block gives students access to computer labs, drawing rooms and practical workshops and students can experiment with wood, metals, electronics and plastics.
+The Technology block gives students access to computer labs, drawing rooms and practical workshops and students can experiment with wood, metals, electronics and plastics.
 There are a number of 3D printers enabling students to experiment with Computer Aided Design (CAD) drawing.
 Engineering theory and design have access to software programs in specialised Computing labs.